DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

 # How screwed are we?

+> "There is a fear of the night that is begotten of ignorance and superstition, a nightmare fear, the fear of the impossible; and there is another fear of the night―of the starlit night―that comes with knowledge, when we see in its true proportion this little life of ours..."
+> ― H.G.
+Wells, From An Observatory

 Humanity has been whispering into the void ever since the first radio waves started travelling through space.
 Most of the signals that leaked into the universe were not intentionally sent to communicate with extraterrestrial civilizations, but rather a byproduct of our technological progress.
 However, some attempts were symbolically intentional, like the [Arecibo message](https://en.wikipedia.org/wiki/Arecibo_message) or the [Voyager Golden Record](https://en.wikipedia.org/wiki/Voyager_Golden_Record).

 Naturally, the radio waves have been exceptionally weak and chances of them being detected by an alien civilization are slim.
 We can do some napkin math and estimate what would be the required power of a signal to be detectable from a certain distance.